Can colorectal polyps and cancer be found early?

 gFOBT, FIT, and stool DNA testing mainly find cancer, but can find some polyps.

-Sigmoidoscopy, colonoscopy, double contrast barium enema, and CT colonography are good at finding cancer and polyps.
-Polyps found before they become cancer can be removed, so these tests may prevent colorectal cancer.
-This is why these tests are preferred if they are available and you are willing to have them.
+Sigmoidoscopy, colonoscopy, double contrast barium enema, and CT colonography are good at finding both cancer and polyps.
+These tests are preferred if they are available and you are willing to have them.

-More information about these tests and their use in finding colorectal cancer early can be found in our document Colorectal Cancer Prevention and Early Detection.
+For more about these tests and their use in finding colorectal cancer early, see Colorectal Cancer Prevention and Early Detection.